lmaccherone/DoublyLinkedList/README.md

 ## Changelog ##

+* 0.2.0 - 2014-11-25 - Fixed bug where length was incorrect on pop and shift operations
 * 0.1.5 - 2012-12-07 - reverted CoffeeScript compile npm postinstall due to TravisCI failure
 * 0.1.4 - 2012-12-07 - fixed dependency problem doing clean npm install
 * 0.1.3 - 2012-12-07 - refactored Cakefile to my latest from Lumenize